paddiohara/photobot/docs/installation_manual.md

   $ ls
   - You should see the file called 'ssh' in there

-Load into Pi
+## Load into Pi
-  - unmount your SD reader, take out the SD card, put card into pi
+- Unmount your SD reader, take out the SD card, and put the card into the pi.
+It slides into the metal holder on the underside of the pi, on the opposite end of the USB plugs.
-  - plug Pi into your network with an ethernet cable because it doesn't know how to find wireless yet,
+- Plug the Pi into your network with an ethernet cable.
+We need to use a cable because it doesn't know how to find wireless until we configure wifi.
-  - boot the Pi
+- Boot the Pi.
+This happens as soon as you plug in the power.
-  - on your host, find ip address of the pi using a portscanning application
-    - on OSX we used the application "ipscan" (free download)
+- On your host, find the ip address of the pi using a portscanning application or through your router.
+On OSX, we used the free application "ipscan" (free download)
-  - once we have the IP, we can ssh in to the pi from the host using username 'pi', password 'raspberry'
+- Once we know the IP address, we can ssh in to the pi from the host using the username 'pi' and password 'raspberry'
   $ ssh pi@192.168.1.68
-  - you are now on the PI!
+- You are now on the PI!

 Setup the Pi (from the Pi)